arunpraba/reactjs.org/src/content/reference/react/Component.md

 </Deprecated>

-Lets you specify which [legacy context](https://reactjs.org/docs/legacy-context.html) is provided by this component.
+enables you specify which [legacy context](https://reactjs.org/docs/legacy-context.html) is provided by this component.

 ---